dalane/access-control/README.md

 specifications.
 We don't yet support accessing array attributes by index.

 ## Obligations

+*** THIS IS NOT YET IMPLEMENTED ***

 You can specify in a policy, actions that you would like the policy execution point to undertake.
 These are known as obligations.
-They can be specified be fulfilled on either "Allow" or "Deny" decisions.
+They can be specified to be fulfilled on either "Allow" or "Deny" decisions.
 An obligation is an action that the PEP must complete and if it can't it must return an error.

 A common example given is when a doctor accesses a patient's record, the patient is sent an email.